bookmebus/cm-market-extra/src/docs/SPREE_IMPLEMENTATION_GUIDE.md

     if vote_type == 'free'
       # Show-specific free vote limits
       limit = case show_type
-              when 'xfactor' then 5
+              when 'XFACTOR' then 5
-              when 'cgt' then 3  # Lower limit for CGT when 'voice' then 10 # Higher for Voice due to more contestants else 5
+              when 'CGT' then 10  # Higher limit for variety show when 'VOICE' then 10 # Higher for Voice due to team-based voting else 5
               end